gemfire/gemfire-developer-website/content/blog/vmware-gemfire-metrics-wavefront/index.md

 id ‘com.github.johnrengelman.shadow’ version ‘5.2.0
 ```

 In this particular case, we know we’ll only need to add the micrometer-wavefront-registry along with our code.
-We don’t need to package up Apache Geode since we will be deploying this jar onto a Geode cluster.
+We don’t need to package up VMware GemFire since we will be deploying this jar onto a Geode cluster.
 There are probably better ways to do this, but I just created a new configuration that we’ll explicitly call out which dependencies to include

 ```groovy
 configurations {